 Wonder of the Seas (2022)

-Wonder of the Seas is the fifth Oasis class ship from Royal Caribbean and is currently the newest ship in the fleet, having been launched in 2022.
+Launched in 2022, Wonder of the Seas is the fifth Oasis class ship from Royal Caribbean and previously was the largest in the world before Icon of the Seas was built.
 Just like her sister ships, she debuted as the world’s largest cruise ship at more than 236,000 gross tons and carries just under 7,000 passengers at maximum capacity and 5,734 at double capacity.

 - 5,734 double capacity